christianThardy/christianThardy.github.io/tom-interpretability.md

 The moderate red activity combines both states, weighted by attention scores, allowing the model to maintain a strong representation of John's initial belief state of the `basket` location (false belief, contradiction), track the current state of the `box` location (true belief, reality), and weight them appropriately for belief state tracking.

 In terms of linguistic representations, there are attention patterns that show action-state-verb agreements, tracking state changes through verbs.
 Small but consistent attention to prepositions like `on` and `off` that describe spatial relationships, which work together with the objects (`basket`/`box`) to establish location states.
-And there's attention around verbs that relate to mental states like `knows` and `thinks`, marking belief states.
-Overall it appears by this layer the model has integrated information from earlier layers and focuses on more complex contextual/semantic relationships!
+There's attention around verbs that relate to mental states like `knows` and `thinks`, marking belief states.

 In relation to this, we can also see the suppression of the actual current state (`cat on box`) in favor of the believed state (`cat on basket`).
 This suppression seems to primarily operate in layers 23 and 25, heads 5 and 4.
 So its possible these heads maintain the activation of `basket` while relatively suppressing `box`, which would preserve John's false belief about the cat's location.
 This can be observed in several ways: